rubenvillarnet/rss-reader/README.md

 - **axios**: I prefer Axios over fetch because it offers better error handling and automatic JSON conversion, among other features.
 - **dompurify**: it sanitizes the HTML code present in the description.
 - **styled-components**: I like SCSS too, but I love how styled-components integrates with React.
+- **redux-toolkit**: Redux Toolkit reduces the necessary boilerplate and integrates some tools like thunks and Immer.
+As a possible con, it makes people that are not used to working with Redux learn the Toolkit APIs and workflow, in addition to Redux itself.

 ## Available Scripts